Postgraduate doctoral studies on Institute of informatics, Slovak academy of sciences

 Department: Department of Parallel and Distributed Information Processing

-The volume of data is constantly growing, which makes its processing and storage using standard approaches more demanding.
-There is a growing demand to use the entire (heterogeneous) computing continuum, i.e. from less powerful edge devices (e.g. various edge/IoT devices) to high-performance clusters available in the form of cloud resources.
-Such an approach increases the scalability, reliability and efficiency of the proposed solution.
-On the other hand, this approach brings new challenges and open problems such as elasticity (automatic scalability), effective access to data and/or computing resources, effective management and sharing of data in a distributed environment, integration of decentralized cognition, and others.
+The volume of data is constantly growing, which makes its processing and storage using standard approaches more difficult.
+There is a growing demand to utilize the entire computing continuum, i.e. from less powerful edge devices to high-performance clusters available as cloud

 Well-being and safety in inteligent human-cyber-physical systems